Sah-Nikhil/Writups-Cryptonite/README.md

 > unable to locate file on server.

 > ### Mitigation steps
->used chat gpt to find what am i missing in the command
+>used chat gpt and <a href='https://exploreinformatica.com/how-to-exclude-all-permission-denied-messages-when-using-find-command/'>exploreinformatica</a> to find what am i missing in the command
     > gpt advises to add a descriptor for standard error and and **/dev/null** to remove any files which  contain a standard error

 #### More thoughts